-Why You Visit Queen Elizabeth and Bwindi Impenetrable On Your Trip to Uganda:
+Why should You Visit Queen Elizabeth and Bwindi Impenetrable On Your Trip to Uganda:

 Queen Elizabeth National Park lies astride the equator in the back chop of the Rwenzori Mountains.
-This savannah park is approximately 1978 Kms.
-In the south it is bordered by the Ishasha River which is the boundary between Democratic Republic of Congo [DRC] and Uganda, and to the west is Lake Edward, which is shared by Uganda and the Democratic Republic Congo.
+This savannah park is approximately 1978 Km.
+In the south, it is bordered by the Ishasha River which is the boundary between the Democratic Republic of Congo [DRC] and Uganda, and to the west is Lake Edward, which is shared by Uganda and the Democratic Republic of Congo.
 To the north is the town of Kasese and the famous Rwenzori Mountains.
 Sometimes referred to as “The Mountains of the Moon”.
-To the east is Lake George and the Kyambura game reserve, where lies the Kyambura Gorge, the famous Maramagambo natural rainforest and a mesmerizing chimpanzee experience.
+To the east are Lake George and the Kyambura game reserve, where lies the Kyambura Gorge, the famous Maramagambo natural rainforest, and a mesmerizing chimpanzee experience.
 Its contiguous Kalenzu forest is best for forest walks.

 Why Should You Visit Queen Elizabeth and Bwindi Impenetrable On Your Trip to Uganda:

 The park’s biome is very high boasting 95 mammal species, 20 predators, and over 611 bird species.
 Making Queen Elizabeth National Park a birder’s paradise.
 Its vegetation varies from forests for the primates’ comfort.
 To swamplands, to an open savannah.
 Where antelopes find comfort in their mating grounds and predators make it their hunting ground.
 Above all, the geology of the park not be overlooked.
 The Nyamunuka Crater Lake along Katwe-Kabatoro road and the Kitagata Crater Lake to the north of Nyamunuka, Kamengo.
 Mined using traditional means and worth seeing, as is the Bunyampaka salt works near Lake George.